 When it comes to fulfilling essential work responsibilities, having hard skills like these is advantageous.

-When looking for a career, often people seek a particular definition or a phrase.
+When looking for a career in security administration, often people seek a particular definition or a phrase.
 Instead, searching by sector may be more useful since you may be ignoring jobs that you never considered in industries that you never knew offered positions similar to the security administrator job title.

 But where do you even begin?
 The majority of security managers work in the information and finance sectors.